Marijuana Effects, Risks & Addiction

 MAT combines medication and behavioral therapy to help alleviate withdrawal symptoms and reduce cravings.
 It's often helpful in treating opioid addiction but has also shown promise in addressing marijuana use disorders.

 Currently, there are no FDA-approved medications specifically for treating marijuana addiction.
-However, certain medications may help alleviate symptoms associated with withdrawal and other mental health conditions.
+However, certain medications help alleviate symptoms due to withdrawal and other mental health conditions.

 For instance, antidepressants may help with symptoms of depression and anxiety from marijuana withdrawal.